Vaibhav1997-hue/projects/README.md

+Note- Switch branch from main to logintest.

 User Authentication System
-Automation Testcases for Login functionality with Valid and Invalid Scenarios by using Java, Selenium and TestNG, Maven.
+Automation test cases for Login functionality with Valid and Invalid Scenarios by using Java, Selenium and TestNG, Maven.
 Test Execution Steps
 Prerequisites
 1. Software Installation: Java: Ensure Java Development Kit (JDK) is installed.
 Maven: Ensure Apache Maven is installed for dependency management.
 Selenium WebDriver: Install the Chromedriver WebDriver for the browser TestNG: Ensure TestNG is included in the project dependencies.